scionproto/scion/doc/ColibriDesign.rst

      allowed to travel on the reverse path).
      Via this flag, we can always send the responses to the requests that the COLIBRI services receive.
-The responses always travel in the reverse direction, and must always stop at each COLIBRI service.
+The responses always travel in the reverse direction, and must always stop at each COLIBRI service on the path.
      The bandwidth is also guaranteed when ``R=1``.

 #.
 The cryptographic tag enabling packet validation for an AS relies only on a